mandev-1/42-School-Exam-Rank-06/documentation/fd_set.md

 *Here's what you need to know about `fd_set`:*

-1. 🧠 Purpose: It's used to keep track of multiple file descriptors (like sockets) that you want to monitor for read, write, or exception conditions.
+1. 🧠 **Purpose**: It's used to keep track of multiple file descriptors (like sockets) that you want to monitor for read, write, or exception conditions.

-2. 🏠 Structure: Internally, it's usually implemented as a bit array, where each bit represents a file descriptor.
+2. 🏠 **Structure**: Internally, it's usually implemented as a bit array, where each bit represents a file descriptor.

-3. 🔦 Usage: You typically create separate `fd_set`s for read, write, and exception conditions.
+3. 🔦 **Usage**: You typically create separate `fd_set`s for read, write, and exception conditions.

-4. ⚙️ Manipulation: You don't directly manipulate the `fd_set`.
+4. ⚙️ **Manipulation**: You don't directly manipulate the `fd_set`.
 Instead, you use macros to add or remove file descriptors from the set:

    - `FD_ZERO(&set)`: Clears all file descriptors from the set.
    - `FD_SET(fd, &set)`: Adds a file descriptor to the set.